TheRealAnonymous008/quartz/content/details/mathematics/probability and statistics/Frequentist Statistics.md

 * Given two estimators $\delta_1$ and $\delta_2$, if $\forall \theta\in\Theta$, $$R(\theta,\delta_1)\le R(\theta,\delta_2)$$then $\delta_1$ **dominates** $\delta_2$ (strictly so if we replace $\le$ with $<$)
 * An estimator is **admissible** if it is not strictly dominated by any other estimator.
 	* In practice, *the sample median is often better than the sample mean because it is more robust to outliers*.
-	* It is easy to construct an admissible estimator (see [[$Machine Learning - A Probabilistic Perspective by Murphy|Murphy Thm.
+	* It is easy to construct an admissible estimator (see [[Machine Learning - A Probabilistic Perspective by Murphy|Murphy Thm.
 6.3.3]].
 Hence *admissibility is not sufficient for good estimators*.
 # Empirical Risk Minimization
 * We reframe the problem as follows.
 Let $L(y,\delta(x))$ be a loss function with $y$ being the true response, and $\delta(x)$ the prediction given the input $x$.
 Thus, we are *predicting observable quantities*
 * The **risk** is now defined as $$\begin{split}R(p_\ast,\delta)&=E_{(x,y)\sim p_\ast}\left[L(y,\delta(x)\right] \\